josefswadijohansson/weatherapp-java/README.md

 ## Possible further development on it
 - Have it use a GUI library to get a more "Windows" look it, rather than a CLI program for now.
+- Make it handle special characters, because right now it handles only ASCII characters.